Certifying Some Distributional Robustness with Principled Adversarial Training: Experiments

 \subsection{Robust Markov decision processes}

 For our final experiments, we consider distributional robustness in the context of Q-learning, a model-free reinforcement learning technique.
-We consider Markov decision processes (MDP's) $(\mc S, \mc A, P_{sa}, r)$ with state space $\mc S$, action space $\mc A$, state-action transition probabilities $P_{sa}$, and rewards $r: \mc S \to \R$.
+We consider Markov decision processes (MDP's) $(\mathcal S, \mathcal A, P_{sa}, r)$ with state space $\mathcal S$, action space $\mathcal A$, state-action transition probabilities $P_{sa}$, and rewards $r: \mathcal S \to \R$.
 The goal of a reinforcement-learning agent is to maximize (discounted) cumulative rewards $\sum_t \lambda^t \E[ r(s^t)]$ (with discount factor $\lambda$); this is analogous to minimizing $\E_P[\loss(\theta; Z)]$ in supervised learning.
-Robust MDP's consider an ambiguity set $\mc{P}_{sa}$ for state-action transitions.
-The goal is maximizing the worst-case realization $\inf_{P \in \mc{P}_{sa}} \sum_t \lambda^t \E_P[ r(s^t)]$, analogous to problem \eqref{eqn:OG-problem}.
+Robust MDP's consider an ambiguity set $\mathcal{P}_{sa}$ for state-action transitions.
+The goal is maximizing the worst-case realization $\inf_{P \in \mathcal{P}_{sa}} \sum_t \lambda^t \E_P[ r(s^t)]$, analogous to problem \eqref{eqn:OG-problem}.

-In a standard MDP, Q-learning learns a quality function $Q: \mc S \times \mc A \to \R$ via the iterations
+In a standard MDP, Q-learning learns a quality function $Q: \mathcal{S} \times \mathcal{A} \to \R$ via the iterations

 such that $\argmax_a Q(s, a)$ is (eventually) the optimal action in state $s$ to maximize cumulative reward.
-In scenarios where the underlying environment has a continuous state-space and we represent $Q$ with a differentiable function (e.g. \cite{ASmnih2015human}), we can modify the update~\eqref{eqn:qlearning} with an adversarial state perturbation to incorporate distributional robustness.
+When the underlying environment has a continuous state-space and we represent $Q$ with a differentiable function (e.g. \cite{ASmnih2015human}), we can modify the update~\eqref{eqn:qlearning} with an adversarial state perturbation to incorporate distributional robustness.
 Namely, we draw the nominal state-transition update $\what{s}^{t+1} \sim p_{sa}(s^t, a^t)$, and proceed with the update \eqref{eqn:qlearning} using the perturbation

 For large $\gamma$, we can again solve problem~\eqref{eqn:qlearningthing} efficiently using gradient descent.
-This procedure provides robustness to uncertainties in state-action transitions.
+This provides robustness to uncertainties in state-action transitions.
 For tabular Q-learning, where we represent $Q$ only over a discretized covering of the underlying state-space, we can either neglect the second term in the update \eqref{eqn:qlearningthing} and, after performing the update, round $s^{t+1}$ as usual, or we can perform minimization directly over the discretized covering.
 In the former case, since the update~\eqref{eqn:qlearningthing} simply modifies the state-action transitions (independent of $Q$), standard results on convergence for tabular Q-learning (e.g. \citet{ASszepesvari1999unified}) apply under these adversarial dynamics.